 Major reply 1: This was a vision

 The first reply that I would make to this view raises none of the translation issues that I will delve into shortly.
 The first reply is just this: Why does Paul refer to the event as a “vision”?
-Now obviously, if the man went some place and was able to see it because he was actually there then this wasn’t a vision, it was merely an observation.
+Now obviously, if the man (possible Paul, possibly somebody else) went some place and was able to see it because he was actually there then this wasn’t a vision, it was merely an observation.
 But Paul shows some uncertainty about what actually took place (again, if we rely on the NIV translation).
 He has two possibilities in mind: Either the man physically went there, or the man went there without bodily going there (“without the body”).
 The word ektos can mean “without,” and doesn’t have to mean “outside of.”
 It can mean something like sans as we use that word today.
 In the former scenario, it definitely wouldn’t have been a vision, it would have been more like a visit.
 But Paul is talking about something that could well have been a vision (according to him).
 That leaves the second scenario as a possibility.
 It seems perfectly reasonable to me to talk this way about having a vision of another place and seeing things as though you’re actually there as “going” there, even though you did not bodily go there.

 The fact that Paul is prepared to countenance the possibility that this might have been a vision (although he’s not sure) suggests that his reference to the man going somewhere, but not actually bodily going there, might well have been a vision rather than an out of body trip as many suppose.
-If this approach is correct, then Paul is telling us that he knew a man fourteen years ago who was taken to paradise, but he’s not really sure if the man was physically taken there, or if it was in fact one of the “visions” that Paul referred to in verse one.
+If this approach is correct, then Paul is telling us that he knew a man who fourteen years ago was taken to paradise, but he’s not really sure if the man was physically taken there, or if it was in fact one of the “visions” that Paul referred to in verse one.

 I’ve made the following comments about “paradise” before, but they are relevant here.
 What I am saying is further bolstered by the way that the biblical writers used the Greek word paradeisos (paradise).
 This term is used in Genesis 2:8 and elsewhere in the Greek Old Testament (the Septuagint) to refer to the garden of Eden.
 It is used in this connection to refer to the eschatological restoration that God will bring about (Isaiah 51:3).
 It is used again in Revelation 2:7 in connection with the tree of life, something said (in chapters 21 and 22) to be present on the “new earth.”
 So there is no suggestion in Scripture that the term should mean “heaven” or some sort of spiritual intermediate state.
 On the contrary, it suggests a very physical state of existence and is connected with a restored physical world.
 Because of the presence of this word, then, the natural way to understand what this man saw is a vision of the future.
 Since it is a future state of affairs, it is more likely that this was a vision, unless the man was miraculously taken to the future and then brought back.
 From the man’s perspective, however, the likely fact is that he would have been unable to tell the difference between the two.